 I am fascinated by scenes we are familiar with and most often ignore.
 The people, places and objects in my paintings speak volumes about our culture.
 In my world, landscapes become busy street scenes, and flowers co-exist with comic strips, coffee cups, postcards and popsicles.

-My working process starts by photographing my subjects numerous times from different angles, usually combining several photos for my final painting.
+My working process starts by photographing my subject numerous times from different angles, usually combining several photos for my final painting.
 I enjoy looking intently at my subject matter, striving for the correct perspective, attitude, or tiny reflection that will bring it to life.
 Then I throw away the photograph and concentrate on the painting itself.

 My watercolor paintings reveal very few flat washes.
 I prefer to mix colors on the paper and use brush strokes to give my work rhythm and energy - many brush strokes!
 These brushstrokes add a loose quality to what would otherwise be extremely realistic paintings.